 The US economy has only been able to manage weak growth in 2012 despite huge efforts by the Federal Reserve to stimulate the economy by liberal amounts of quantitative easing (QE) combined with a commitment to a continuation of ultra low interest rates into 2015.
 Unemployment levels have been slowly reducing but against a background of a fall in the numbers of those available for work.
 The fiscal cliff facing the President at the start of 2013 has been a major dampener discouraging business from spending on investment and increasing employment more significantly in case there is a sharp contraction in the economy in the pipeline.
-However, the housing market does look as if it has, at long last, reached the bottom and house prices are now on the up.
+The fiscal cliff, and raising the total debt ceiling, still await final resolution by the end of February.
+The housing market, though, does look as if it has, at long last, reached the bottom and house prices are now on the up.